 receipts should be deposited promptly (within two

-business days) using a locking deposit bag provided by
+business days) using a locking bag provided by the

-deposits should be made at least weekly or whenever
+should be made at least weekly or whenever $100 or

-receipts deposited intact, with no cash retained or
+receipts deposited intact, with no cash retained as a

 Cash receipts should be deposited intact with nothing

-Technology.
-Change funds are never to be used
+and Business Technology.
+Change funds are never to be

-for petty cash or employee check cashing or loans.
+used for petty cash or employee check cashing or

 codes and detail codes used for recording deposits?